qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 Constants of any type are permitted as part of a function call.
-What data types occur in the program hence depends on what QIS functions are used in addition to the runtime functions for initialization and output recording.
+What data types occur in the program hence depends on what QIS functions are used in addition to the run-time functions for initialization and output recording.
 Constant values of type `i64` in particular may be used as part of calls to output recording functions; see the section on [output recording](#output-recording) for more details.